Maryam5553/server-client-tls/README.md

 ## Prerequisites

-This project was developped and tested in the following environment:
+This project was developed and tested in the following environment:
 ```
 OS: Ubuntu 22.04.5
 Compilation: gcc 11.4.0